Bigrob7605/VPT-101/docs/open_letter_to_world.md

 ## 📊 The Impact We Expect

 **Immediate Impact:**
-- 50+ labs worldwide can immediately start using VPT-101
+- Growing community of labs worldwide ready to start using VPT-101
 - Treatment development costs reduced by 99%
 - Global collaboration on medical innovation
 - New therapeutic applications discovered rapidly